 There are a few mentions of dogs getting an upset stomach (vomiting and/or diarrhea) after using either Interceptor or Heartgard Plus.
 However, many people whose dogs could not tolerate one found that the other suited them much better!

 Both Interceptor and Heartgard Plus are FDA-Approved to prevent heartworm, and reviews agree that they are both very effective products.
-Heartgard Plus may have a slight edge with fussy dogs, but Interceptor provides protection against whipworm infections, where Heartgard Plus does not.
+Heartgard Plus may have a slight edge with fussy dogs, but Interceptor provides protection against whipworm infections, whereas Heartgard Plus does not.
 Neither of them will treat for tapeworms, or offer any protection against fleas, mites, or ticks, so they should both be used alongside other products as part of a thorough parasite prevention plan.

 Overall, both Interceptor and Heartgard Plus are good choices to protect your dog against the nasty disease that is heartworm.